blue-prism/PostgreSQL-V12/README.md

 # Usage
 For usage of this VBO asset, no knowledge of C# development is required, unless you intend to extend its functionality.
 You will however require some SQL and schema knowledge to use the asset.

+# More Information
+You can find more information about npgsql at http://www.npgsql.org/doc/installation.html.